Blog/Article

 Below, we’ll dive deeper into the world of bare metal and by the time you finish this article, you might realize you’ve found the cloud solution you were looking for.

-A dedicated server is nothing more than having an entire server dedicated to a single tenant, which guarantees that all resources used to run the application are not shared with anyone else.
+A dedicated server, or dedicated server hosting, is nothing more than having an entire server dedicated to a single tenant, which guarantees that all resources used to run the application are not shared with anyone else.

 In other words, you get full access to the server's hardware: CPU, memory, storage, and network bandwidth fully dedicated to your workloads, which would not be possible if you went to providers that rely on virtualized instances.